TOOTH COLORED FILLINGS

-When your tooth is decaying, the decay needs to be removed to stop the decay from growing to consume the entire tooth.
-When the decay is removed, it leaves a hole in the tooth that must be filled to keep food an debris out of it.
-A tooth filling is placed in the hole to return the tooth to it’s original shape.
+When your tooth is decaying, the decay needs to be removed to stop it from growing to consume the entire tooth.
+When the decay is removed, it leaves a hole in the tooth that must be filled to keep food and debris out of it.
+A tooth colored filling is placed in the hole to return the tooth to it’s original shape.

 DO FILLINGS HURT?

 When a tooth is going to have a dental filling procedure, the tooth is numbed and cannot feel pain.

 TOOTH COLORED DENTAL FILLING TOOTH DECAY TREATMENT IMAGES